Become a Pilates Instructor

 I am often asked by those thinking of becoming a Pilates instructor what the career path is.
-Can you make a living teaching?
+Can you make living teaching?
 Where do you teach?
 Many are worried they are too old to start a new career or that they don’t have enough experience to teach Pilates.
 When I dove into my Pilates teacher training, I actually had no career path vision.
 I know that might sound odd, especially if you know me.
 I am a visionary, a dreamer, and a doer.
 But I loved Pilates from my first 100 and didn’t really think of it as more than a passion.
-When I began my teacher training, I was hoping to teach part time, just so I could pay for my personal Pilates obsession.
+When I began my teacher training, I was hoping to teach part-time, just so I could pay for my personal Pilates obsession.
 I then found myself on a career path that I didn’t even know existed!

 In my book and a recent blog post “To Own or to Rent” I covered all the places you could teach Pilates.
 You can rent, own, teach in homes, and/or work for a studio.
-However, while these are all things you can do as a Pilates instructor to make your living, it doesn’t really answer the question, “What does a career as Pilates instructor look like?”
+However, while these are all things you can do as a Pilates instructor to make your living, it doesn’t really answer the question, “What does a career as a Pilates instructor look like?”

 The truth is the answer is not super black or white.
-A Pilates instructor’s career path isn’t as laid as out as say, a Lawyer, Doctor, or insert “normal” job here.
+A Pilates instructor’s career path isn’t as laid out as say, a Lawyer, Doctor, or insert “normal” job here.
 While this can be frustrating and ambiguous, it is also freeing and exciting.
 You can do whatever you can dream up as a Pilates instructor.
 You can go big, you can go small – you can even change your mind.
 You can travel and then stop.
 You could go corporate or private.
 Will it be easy?
 No, but if it’s what you want to do, it will be worth it.
 When you enter the Pilates instructor journey, your age and background are not obstacles in your way nor are they things that put you at a disadvantage.
 They are all unique qualities that you get to bring into your teaching.
 All paths start in a different place.
 Wherever you are in your life when you decide to become an instructor is a great place to be.
 The best thing you can do is make sure you pick the right program to give you the strongest foundation to start your journey.
 If you have already made a selection and are still hoping to figure out where your journey can go – that is great!

 Here are a few examples of paths a Pilates instructor can take: